Any person or company possessing halon, which is for use in fire protection equipment or systems, must hold a halon special permit (HSP).

 - the applicant is appropriately experienced and the use of the halon is to protect human life or operate equipment that is critical to the community

 - there is no practicable and safe alternative available at reasonable cost.

 To apply for a HSP, an application form must be fully completed and submitted to firstname.lastname@example.org

 A risk management plan must also be completed and submitted to the FPIB as part of the application process.
-The FPIB would also encourage you to complete this risk management plan checklist.
-A HSP holder may also need to hold a extinguishing agent trading authorisation (EATA) if they trade in that halon.
+A HSP holder may also need to hold an extinguishing agent trading authorisation (EATA) if they trade in that halon.